open-estuary/estuary/doc/UEFI_Manual.4D02.md

  3. Update UEFI files

     a.
 IP address config
+       we have to switch to "EFI Internal Shell"<br>
-       the newest edk2 base code does not support the ifconfig command in "ebl", if we must set the IP address, we have to switch to "shell" (EFI Internal Shell)
+       the newest edk2 base code does not support the ifconfig command in "ebl", if we must set the IP address,the comand is:

        `ifconfig -s eth0 static <IP address> <mask> <gateway>`